Project Fact Sheet

 What is the State Route 99 at Pelandale Avenue Interchange Reconstruction Project

 The State Route 99 (SR-99) / Pelandale Avenue interchange is located at the incorporated limits of the City of Modesto.
 Portions of the interchange are located within the City and portions are located in unincorporated Stanislaus County.
 It is proposed to reconstruct the SR-99 interchange at Pelandale Avenue to reduce the growing rate of traffic congestion during the design year.
+The project is scheduled for completion in Spring 2017.

 What is included in the project?